eisenforschung/CompositionSpace/README.md

 ## Examples

-For an example of the complete workflow using `compositionspace`, see `example/full_workflow.ipynb`.
+For an example of the complete workflow using `Full_Workflow.ipynb`.

 The provided dataset is a small one for testing purposes, which is also accessible here: